ajycc20/easy-css-layout/README.md

 Just for practice & backups

+> About color setting of style, there're some problems here, but I don't want to modify them.

 > If you want to practice by this demo

 * First you need to view the demo in the Demo column & Writedown your code by yourself